yuvaldori/gigaspaces-wiki-jekyll/xap102adm/custom-eviction-policy.markdown

 ## Hooks to Space Actions

-The `SpaceEvictionStrategy` class consist of several callback methods that are invoked whenever an action is performed on one of the entries in the In-Memory Data Grid:
+The `SpaceEvictionStrategy` class consists of several callback methods that are invoked whenever an action is performed on one of the entries in the In-Memory Data Grid:

 - onLoad - Called when an entry is loaded into the space from an external data source.
 - onInsert - Called when a new entry is written to the space.